epsilonlabs/emf-rdf/README.md

 This is a prototype of an [Epsilon Model Connectivity](https://eclipse.dev/epsilon/doc/emc/) driver for RDF and related technologies, based on [Apache Jena](https://jena.apache.org/).

+This document provides instructions for users.
+For instructions on how to set up a development environment, please see [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 ## Features and limitations

 Currently, the driver can: